Photo Credit: Jeremiah Seo

 Hi!
 I'm Boris.

-When I'm not in the lab, I like to play soccer, practice guitar, and explore the parks of Pittsburgh.
+When I'm not in the lab, I like to play soccer, play guitar, and explore the parks of New Haven.

 Education